Articulation with the fingers: playing cuts and strikes on the ocarina

 The issue of notation

-- Appoggiatura (A-pog-a-tur-a).
+- Appoggiatura (a-po-dja-tu-ra).

-- Acciaccatura (aggi-at-tura).
+- Acciaccatura (a-cha-ca-tu-ra).

-And the acciaccatura, which is written with a slash, to be played 'as fast as possible', preceding the note to which they are attached.
+Acciaccaturas are written as a small note symbol with a slash through the stem, and are to be played 'as fast as possible', preceding the note to which they are attached.

-Thus, two two symbols are used to differentiate between 3 different cases:
+Thus, using grace note symbols to represent fingered articulations is using two symbols to differentiate between three different cases:

-- A note taking half of the parent note's duration.
+- A note, taking half of the parent note's duration.

 - A note played as quickly as possible using correct fingering.